-If you believe the employer has discriminated against you because you have a disability, you have the right to file complaints with the federal and state agencies that enforce employment laws.
-Federal laws that prohibit employment discrimination require you to file a complaint before you may file a lawsuit in court.
-Ohio's state discrimination laws allow you to file a lawsuit whether you file a complaint or not.
+If you believe the employer has discriminated against you because you have a disability, you generally have the right to file complaints with the federal and state agencies that enforce employment laws.
+Federal laws that prohibit employment discrimination on the basis of disability require you to file a complaint before you may file a lawsuit in court.
+Under new Ohio law, you must also generally (but not always) exhaust all administrative remedies before filing a lawsuit under state law.

 Complaint and charge have slightly different meanings.
-Government agencies and their regulations usually refer to your complaint as your charge.
+Government agencies, their regulations, and their rules usually refer to your complaint as your charge.
 The two words are often used to mean the same thing.
 For consistency, this booklet always uses the word complaint.

 - file your complaint,